Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 He's not in there to win a popularity contest like Biden was.

-Lloyd in West Virginia.
+All right, Lloyd, Lloyd and West Virginia.

 We have some news here this morning.